↑

 Present!

-Allow the Gingerbread Cupcakes to fully cool before frosting.
+Allow the cupcakes to fully cool before frosting.

-You can apply the Cinnamon Vanilla Buttercream Frosting to the Gingerbread Cupcakes with a butter knife or small spatula, or fancy things up a bit and use a piping bag and tip.
+You can apply the frosting to the cupcakes with a butter knife or small spatula, or fancy things up a bit and use a piping bag and tip.

 For reference, the piping tip that I used to apply the buttercream in the photos is a Wilton 2D.